Calcium diglutamate

-Calcium diglutamate, sometimes abbreviated CDG and also called calcium glutamate, is a compound with formula Ca(C5H8NO4)2.
+Calcium diglutamate, sometimes abbreviated CDG and also called calcium biglutamate, is a compound with formula Ca(C5H8NO4)2.
 It is a calcium acid salt of glutamic acid.
 CDG is a flavor enhancer (E number E623)—it is the calcium analog of monosodium glutamate (MSG).
 Because the glutamate is the actual flavor-enhancer, CDG has the same flavor-enhancing properties as MSG but without the increased sodium content.
+Notably, only the L isomer is used in flavouring as D-glutamate does not have an umami/savoury flavour.

 As a soluble source of calcium ions, this chemical is also used as a first-aid treatment for exposure to hydrofluoric acid.

+Synthesis and reactions

+Calcium di-glutamate can be prepared by reacting calcium carbonate with two molar equivalents of glutamic acid: